cilium/cilium/Documentation/operations/upgrade.rst

   will be removed in v1.15.
 * Values ``proxy.prometheus.enabled`` and ``proxy.prometheus.port`` are deprecated in favor of their ``envoy.prometheus.*`` counterparts.
+* Value ``disableEndpointCRD`` is now a boolean type instead of a string.
+Instead of using "true" or "false" as values, you should remove the quotes.
+For example in helm command, instead of ``--set-string disableEndpointCRD="true"``, it should be replaced by ``--set disableEndpointCRD=true``.

 .. _earlier_upgrade_notes: